cardstack/cardboard/README.md

 # Card Board

+Cardboard is a demo of the Card SDK.

 Live version here: https://staging-cardboard.stack.cards/

 We are using this GitHub repo as our content data source.
 Feel free to peruse: https://github.com/cardstack/cardboard-data